Play the most historic course in the united states ~

 the first golf course designed and built in america!

-Built in 1884, Oakhurst Links is a unique 30-acre course, museum and clubhouse listed on the National Register of Historic Places and located just a few miles north of The Greenbrier.
+Built in 1884, Oakhurst Links is a unique 30-acre course; museum and clubhouse listed on the National Register of Historic Places and located just a few miles north of The Greenbrier.

 Russell Montague, the original owner, learned about golf in Scotland and built the course with some local friends before any other course existed in America.
-Guests of The Greenbrier then thought golf was an oddity - so rare was the game at that time.
+Early Guests of The Greenbrier thought golf was an oddity - so rare was the game at that time.
 The first competition at Oakhurst was held in 1888 in the Scottish match play tradition, and Montague and his friends played on their course for many years.

-Today, conventional golf clubs are not used at Oakhurst.
+Conventional golf clubs are not used at Oakhurst.
 Instead, players use hickory-shafted clubs and hit gutta-percha balls off tees fashioned from sand and water the same way it was done more than 130 years ago.

 Oakhurst Links will be closed for the remainder of the 2016 season while it undergoes course improvements.
 It is expected to reopen for play in the spring/summer of 2017.

 Oakhurst Links is operated as an amenity for members of The Greenbrier Sporting Club.
 Registered overnight guests of The Greenbrier may access the course under certain conditions.
 Period golf clubs and balls will be provided, and forecaddies knowledgeable about this unique golf course and period equipment are available (recommended).
 The suggested dress to add to your experience is “turn of the century golfing attire” including knickers, tall socks, caps, shirts and ties - which are available for purchase in the Oakhurst Links golf shop.

 1 County Route 15/5, White Sulphur Springs, WV 24986 OR

 1242 Montague Drive, White Sulphur Springs, WV 24986